Virtual mental health supports during COVID-19

 Free online resource for students, parents and educators to support social and emotional well-being in this new world of remote learning.

 Gender and sexuality alliance meetings that take place online and over the phone.
-Find resources, by educators for educators, to support students looking for a safe place to share.
+Find resources on SOGI 123, by educators for educators, to support students looking for a safe place to share.